pabloppp/CarND-Vehicle-Detection/writeup.md

 ![alt text][image17]

 #### 3. Final pipeline (window search + heatmap + labels)
-The code where generating this sample images can be found in [task window search pipeline](src/task_window_search_pipeline.py).
+The code for generating this sample images can be found in [task window search pipeline](src/task_window_search_pipeline.py).

 I used the `label` method from the `scipy.ndimage` library to extract the attention blobs from the heatmap, and create bounding boxes for the detected cars.